hashchange/backbone.declarative.views/README.md

 </script>
 ```

+### Does Backbone.Declarative.Views work with precompiled templates?

+Yes.
+You have to use a [custom loader][custom-loader] and a [custom compiler][template-compiler] for it.
+Both must be tailored to the templating system you use, and match how precompiled templates are accessed in that system.

+That might sound intimidating, but is in fact really easy.
+Just adapt the [reference implementation][Precompiled.Declarative.Handlebars.Templates], which does the job for Handlebars.
+It is heavily commented to help you along.
+The actual code consists of just a few lines.

+Of course, if you are a Handlebars user, the work is already [done for you][Precompiled.Declarative.Handlebars.Templates].

 ### The template property is set to a selector, but the selector string itself is returned as the template content.
 Why?

 The selector doesn't match a DOM element, and hence is [interpreted as a template literal][cache-misses].
 Fix your selector to make it work.